Practice Management Blog

 The Practice Name Team

-If you’ve had a look at your finances and feel that you can meet the client halfway, you may decide to charge a 50% cancellation fee.
+If you’ve looked at your finances and feel you can meet the client halfway, you may decide to charge a 50% cancellation fee.
 This balances covering your interests and appearing empathetic to your clients’ needs.

-You can make this policy clear by using the following sign, visible in your waiting room:
+You can make this policy clear by using the following sign in your waiting room.

 Dear Clients,